How to Budget Money: 3 Useful Budgeting Methods | ImageNPay

 Our next method is perfect for those of you looking to save long-term for your emergency fund, or a high-priced item.
 Or even to grow that holiday budget.
 Sinking funds allow you to split the costs over a period of time to make it easier to reach that savings goal.

 Essentially you split the total money you want to say (e.g. £1000) and divide by the time frame (e.g. 12 months) to calculate how much you would need to save each month (e.g. £83.34).
 Take a look at our 12 month savings plan below!

 3) Priority-Based Budgeting

 This budgeting method allows you to prioritise your most important expenses.
 Each month you rank your expenses in order of their priority.
-By ranking them you can see clearly which needs greater priority and what can wait if you reach your monthly spending limit.
+By ranking them you can see clearly which needs greater priority.

 Budget your money securely with the ImageNPay app - download today!